bouffalolab/bl_docs/BL616_RM/en/RST/ADC.rst

 ------------------
 The VBAT/2 here measures the voltage of the chip VDD33, not the external lithium battery voltage.
 If you need to measure the voltage of power supply sources like lithium battery, you can divide the voltage and input it into the GPIO analog channel of ADC.
 Measuring the voltage of VDD33 can reduce the use of GPIO.

 The VBAT/2 voltage measured by the ADC module is divided, and the actual voltage input to the ADC module is half of that of VDD33, namely VBAT/2=VDD33/2.
 As the voltage is divided, to ensure a high accuracy, it is suggested to select 2.0 V reference voltage for ADC, and enable the single-ended mode.
-The positive input voltage is set to VBAT/2 and the negative input voltage is set to GND.
-Gpadc_vbat_en is set to 1.
+The positive input voltage is set to VBAT/2 and the negative input voltage is set to GND. gpadc_vbat_en is set to 1.
 After conversion starts, the corresponding conversion result can be multiplied by 2 to get the voltage of VDD33.

 TSEN Measurement
 ------------------